-The Company has chosen to apply the provisions of Sections 11 and 12 of FRS 102 in full in respect of the financial instruments.
+The Company has chosen to apply the provisions of Section 11 and 12 of FRS 102 in full in respect of the financial instruments.

-(i) Recognition of financial assets and financial liabilities

-The Company recognises financial assets and financial liabilities when the Company becomes a party to the contractual provisions of the instrument.
-The Company will offset financial assets and financial liabilities if the Company has a legally enforceable right to set off the recognised amounts and interests and intends to settle on a net basis.
+(i) Recognition of financial assets and financial liabilities will offset financial assets and financial liabilities if the Company has a legally enforceable right to set off the recognised amounts and interests and intends to settle on a net basis.